skarlekar/smart-quora/README.md

 Make sure to open ports: 22, 80, 443, 8080-81 & 3000.
 ![AWS EC2 Instance Configuration](https://github.com/skarlekar/smart-quora/blob/master/images/EC2%20Instance%20Configuration.png)
 #### Associate an Elastic IP
 Allocate a new Elastic IP address and associate it with the newly created instance.
-This will help maintain sanity while working on the scripts between re
+This will help maintain sanity while working on the scripts between relaunches of the instance.

 **Note**: While this section goes over the installation of HLF on a compute instance on AWS EC2, the installation can be done on a compute instance on any public cloud such as Microsoft Azure, Google Cloud, IBM Bluemix or your own virtual machine on your local desktop/laptop.

 ## Using SmartQuora

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMDM5MTMwNCwtNzIyOTYyNjc3LDE2Mz
+eyJoaXN0b3J5IjpbLTE5MzYxMTU3ODYsLTcyMjk2MjY3NywxNj
-AxMzUzODMsLTIwNjUyMjM0ODUsLTE5MjExMDU5OTcsLTE1MDkx
+MwMTM1MzgzLC0yMDY1MjIzNDg1LC0xOTIxMTA1OTk3LC0xNTA5
-NjIxNTksMTUyNjExNDIyMSw3OTQ1ODMzNywtMzUxNTIzMTQ0LD
+MTYyMTU5LDE1MjYxMTQyMjEsNzk0NTgzMzcsLTM1MTUyMzE0NC
-MzMzQxNjQ1MywtMTYzNzkxNDUyNiwtOTI1NDkyODQ4LDE2NjQz
+wzMzM0MTY0NTMsLTE2Mzc5MTQ1MjYsLTkyNTQ5Mjg0OCwxNjY0
-MjIwMDMsLTI4NjMxMTQyNSwyMTM5NTUwNTk0LDIwMDg5Mzg5Mj
+MzIyMDAzLC0yODYzMTE0MjUsMjEzOTU1MDU5NCwyMDA4OTM4OT
-AsMTI4NjI1OTczMl19
+IwLDEyODYyNTk3MzJdfQ==
 -->